ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ![matrix transformation tool](transform_tool.png)

+Run this tool, supplying the inputs specified in the help text.
+The output will be a matrix in the correct orientation to pass to the next step.

 emptyDrops works with a specific form of R object called a SingleCellExperiment.
 We need to convert our transformed MTX files into that form, using the DropletUtils Read10x tool:

 ![reading matrix files into a SingleCellExperiment](read_10x.png)